outlaw-dma/command/README.md

 # command
-Template for Creating Command Line Interfaces for documented Web APIs
+Template for Creating Command Line Interfaces for documented Web APIs (using oclif).